a-sit-plus/warden/README.md

 **Limitation: supports only EC key on iOS (either ANSI X9.63 encoded or DER encoded).**
 The key can be passed in either encoding to the secure enclave when creating an assertion.

+## Recording and Replaying Attestation Checks
+Since WARDEN 2.4.0, `Warden` has methods to record the current config and an attestation statement to-be-checked.
+Multiple methods called `collectDebugInfo` exist and their signatures correspond to all the variants of `verifyAttestation` and `verifyKeyAttestation`.

+The resulting class can be serialized to JSON by invoking `.serialize()` (or `serializeCompact()`) on it.
+It can later be deserialized by calling `deserialize()` (or `deserializeCompact()`) on its companion.
+By finally calling `replaySmart()` on the deserialized debug info object, an attestation verification is performed.

+Attaching a debugger allows for step-by-step debugging of any attestation errors encountered.

 <br>

 ## Contributing